 Here are 8 reasons why people are reluctant to say sorry.

 For something that takes as much courage to accomplish as admitting wrongdoing or apologizing, western societies spend a lot of time attaching weakness to the act.

-“Stand your ground, don’t back down, don’t be a punk” are just a few of the toxic expressions that coil around our brains.
+“Stand your ground, don’t back down, don’t be a punk” are just a few of the toxic expressions you might hear.